-Calls for a tribute to Lincoln began immediately after his death, but more than 57 years passed before the Lincoln Memorial in Washington, D.C. was completed.
-Modeled after the Temple of Zeus at Olympia, the monument features a marble statue of Lincoln’s solitary figure sitting in contemplation.
-Volk’s masks were used to help guide the work, which occurred under the direction of Daniel Chester French.
+Modeled after the Temple of Zeus at Olympia, the monument features a marble statue of Lincoln’s solitary figure deep in thought.
+Volk’s masks were used to help guide the work, which occurred under the direction of sculptor Daniel Chester French.

 Rich in symbolism and grandeur, the Lincoln Monument features 36 large columns (representing the 25 U.S. states in the Union at the time of Lincoln’s death plus the 11 seceded Confederate states).
 The remaining 14 states are also honored (a plaque was added in honor of Alaska and Hawaii in 1959).
 Architect Henry Bacon designed the memorial in the style of a Greek temple – a show of respect for the President considered a hero to many.

 Inside the memorial resides the colossal statue of a tired, pensive Lincoln.
 Designed by Daniel Chester French, the statue of Lincoln is seated in a Roman-style chair, a symbol of authority for the ages.

 Original specifications called for Lincoln’s statue to be less than ten feet tall.
 Realizing the building would dwarf it; the height was increased to nearly 19 feet.
 The pedestal underneath adds almost ten feet, making Lincoln’s likeness the focal point of the memorial.
 Plans to enclose the interior were then abandoned.